 Off Track - Refers to when a student credit accumulation drops below the required amount of credits need to be on a path toward receiving their high school diploma.
-As a 10th grader student MUST complete the year with at least 10 credits to be on track to graduate; as an 11th grade student they must complete their junior year with at least 17 credits to be on track to be a senior.
-For 9th grade students to be considered a 10th grader at the end of their Freshman year they need to have received 3 credits.
+As a 10th grader student MUST complete the year with at least 12 credits to be on track to graduate; as an 11th grade student they must complete their junior year with at least 19 credits to be on track to be a senior.